News

 Readings due | Lecture | Tutorial | Assignment due |

-Detailed, week-by-week course topics and readings will be updated here later, but here are the main topics that will (most likely) be covered in the lecture:
+Detailed, week-by-week course topics and readings will be shared in the course Teams space, but here are the main topics that will (most likely) be covered in the lecture:

 - Cognitive task analysis